danbev/learning-nodejs/README.md

    ShutdownWrap* req_wrap = ContainerOf(&ShutdownWrap::req_, req);

-What exactly is going on here?
-Lets start by looking at the parameters that ContainerOf takes (src/util-inl.h):

-    126 template <typename Inner, typename Outer>
-    127 inline ContainerOfHelper<Inner, Outer> ContainerOf(Inner Outer::*field,
-    128                                                    Inner* pointer) {
-    129   return ContainerOfHelper<Inner, Outer>(field, pointer);
-    130 }

-So, it takes a pointer to a field of the outer type, which is req. req is of type uv_shutdown_t*.
-Since I made that field private this will no longer work.
-Lets backup a min to understand what we are trying to accomplish here.
-We want to get a pointer to a ShutdownWrap.
-The invocation of ContainerOf(&ShutdownWrap::req_, req) leaves out the template parameters which the compiler will infer them.
-The type of req_ will be of type T, the type which was used to cret

     class StreamWrap : public HandleWrap, public StreamBase class HandleWrap : public AsyncWrap
     class AsyncWrap : public BaseObject